mostrovski/letDEbeEN/README.md

 Another problem is that traditional dictionary apps are mainly designed for the reference.
-If one also wants to **learn** a couple of words, he or she would probably want the dictionary entry to be presented the other way.
+If one also wants to **learn** a couple of words, he or she would probably want the dictionary entries to be presented the other way.

 In brief, these were the main incentives for me to come up with this tiny single-page web application.